U.S. Department of Commerce

 1950 Enumerator

 Federal Law Protects Your Information.
 The U.S. Census Bureau is bound by Title 13 of the United States Code.
-These laws not only provide authority for the work we do, but also provide strong protection for the information we collect from individuals and businesses.
+This law not only provides authority for the work we do, but also provides strong protection for the information we collect from individuals and businesses.
 As a result, the Census Bureau has one of the strongest confidentiality guarantees in the federal government.

-It is against the law for any Census Bureau employee to disclose or publish any private information that identifies an individual or business.
-This is true even for inter-agency communication: the FBI and other government entities do not have legal right to access census information.
-In fact, these protections have been challenged, Title 13's privacy and confidentiality guarantees have been upheld.
+It is against the law for any Census Bureau employee to disclose or publish any census or survey information that identifies an individual or business.
+This is true even for inter-agency communication: the FBI and other government entities do not have the legal right to access this information.
+In fact, when these protections have been challenged, Title 13's confidentiality guarantee has been upheld.

-For more information about how the Census Bureau safeguards the data it collects, visit the agency's Data Protection and Privacy Policy website.
+For more information about how the Census Bureau safeguards the data it collects, visit the agency's Data Protection and Disclosure Avoidance Working Papers Web sites.